cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial3.rst

 .. figure:: images/Tut_3_images/detailed_balance3.png
    :align: center

-   **Figure 3:** A visualisation of the difference between the condition of balance (left) and detailed balance (right) for a set of different configurations, A-H, in the configurational space of a system.
+   **Figure 3:** A visualisation of detailed balance (right) for a set of different configurations, A-H, in the configurational space of a system.

 As in the previous sessions, we will be using DL_MONTE run Monte Carlo calculations on the phase behaviour of our all-too-familiar Lennard-Jones material.
 However, all of our calculations in this tutorial will be conducted under the Grand Canonical ensemble.
-You will hopefully see that we can get a more accurate reflection of the phase behaviour of real systems than if we are restricted to either NVT or NPT ensembles.
+You will hopefully see that we can get a more accurate reflection of the phase behaviour of real systems than if we are restricted to either NVT or NpT ensembles.

 CONFIG
 ------